harrywang/CalligraphyGAN/README.md

 ### Dataset

-More infomation for dataset on [Chinese Calligraphy Dataset](https://github.com/zhuojg/chinese-calligraphy-dataset).
+More information for dataset on [Chinese Calligraphy Dataset](https://github.com/zhuojg/chinese-calligraphy-dataset).
-We use 1000 characters in this datset to test our framework.
+We use 1000 characters in this dataset to test our framework.

 ### Bert
 >adapted based on https://github.com/huggingface/transformers